 Broccolini has long, thin stalks that, unlike mature broccoli stalks, are tender all the way through.
 That means that you can eat the stems right along with the florets.

-In addition to minimal prep time, our friend baby broccoli has a few other distinct advantages over his larger cousin.
+In addition to minimal prep time, baby broccoli has a few other distinct advantages over his larger cousin, regular broccoli.

 - Less Waste.
 You eat the entire broccolini, floret and stem!
 (You can cook the core of regular broccoli stems too, but you need to trim away and discard the outsides first—see this post for the best ever Roasted Broccoli for a tutorial.)